Underwater Sunset 水面下陽光穿透效果

 Activate that new empty Layer by selecting it in the Layers Palette.

-Next, select the 'Gradient Tool (G)' on the Toolbar.
+Next, select the 'Gradient Tool (G)'

 Then notice up on the Options Bar for that particular tool, the new options that are available, particularly, the 'Gradient Preset Picker'.